monash-emu/AuTuMN/README.md

     of Romain's object oriented spreadsheet writer

 # Bigger outstanding tasks TODO
+- incorporate all the analysis tools, including plotting, report writing, etc. into one big analysis object (I think this is probably the more elegant way to have this coded)
 - GUI
 - Automatic calibration
 - new/retreatment stratification (possibly)